 Laboratory certificate of analysis (COA) review: Review of laboratory errors to ensure all lab procedures were completed correctly.

-MONITORING, EVALUATING AND CONTINOUS IMPROVEMENT
+MONITORING, EVALUATION AND CONTINUOUS IMPROVEMENT

-A successful remediation program includes:
+The remediation program is monitored to ensure that it meets its objectives and so that improvements can be incorporated in a timely manner.
+Performance objectives include:

-Completing yard improvement work on all properties where young children are present and may be exposed to metals in bare soil.
+yard improvement work completed within x months of soil testing for all properties where young children are present and may be exposed to metals in bare soil.

-Completing garden remediation on all properties with soil greater than the Action Levels and the property owner is interested.
+garden remediation completed within x months of soil testing for all properties with soil greater than the Action Levels and the property owner is interested.

-Completing yard remediation on all properties where soil is greater than the Action Levels and the property owner is interested.
+yard remediation completed within x months of soil testing for all properties where soil is greater than the Action Levels and the property owner is interested.

-Having no complaints from tenants or property owners during the remediation.
+no complaints from tenants or property owners or neighbours? during the remediation.

-Having no health and safety incidents.
+no health and safety incidents.

-Leaving all yards with scheduled work better than before we entered the property.
+all yards with scheduled work left in better condition than before we entered the property.

-Having no to minimal damage to properties where work was performed.
+no to minimal damage to properties where work was performed.

+what else do we/should we track? let’s talk about this.

+submission and review of all QA/QC samples

 REFERENCES